mayankmahajan24/QL/docs/LanguageReference.md

 print(toPrint)
 ```

-Multiple strings or primitives may be printed to console in one statement, separated by a `+`:
+Multiple ints or floats  may be printed to console in one statement, separated by a `+`:

 ```
 print(toPrint1 + toPrint2)